-- Some floors need refinishing every 6 months to a year.
+- Some floors need refinishing every six months to a year.
 Mark your calendars and keep up with this to protect your floors.

-With regular routine maintenance, you can keep your floors in good shape, even with pets.
+With a regular maintenance routine, you can keep your floors in good shape, even with pets.

 If you have pets, you can expect the occasional accident.
 It will happen.

 Dogs may not be able to wait as long as you need them to.
 Cats can miss the litter box, or refuse to use it in protest.